 On top of this, the speakers provide an enveloping sound experience.
-Especially when we consider its price point.
-At this price range, this is the best-sounding speaker that you can get your hands on.
+Especially when we consider its price point, this is the best-sounding speaker you can get your hands on at this price range.
 Even though the frequency response of the speakers is 75Hz, they deliver an amazing bass.
 However, we cannot deny that countless options are far better than these speakers.
-However, if you want to get your hands on a decent pair of speakers and also want to save up on your money, then these will be your best bet.
+However, if you want to get your hands on a decent pair of speakers and save up your money, these will be your best bet.

 Speaking of power, these are powered speakers and produce 21 watts per channel.
 Along with the speaker, you’ll also get two RCA cables.
 You can connect anything, including your PC, Mac, Linux machine, CD player, Turntable, media streamer, etc.

 Another excellent thing about the speaker is they can fill the room with clean and clear sound, plus you’ll experience pretty decent bass.
-However, these small boys are designed for small rooms, and it’s recommended to use them in a small room.
+However, these small boys are designed for small rooms, and using them in a small room is recommended.
 You can turn the music sound at full volume levels and still gets the distortion-free sound.
-As it is a front-ported speaker so, there will not be much concern about the positioning, but, ideally, the speaker front faces you.
+As it is a front-ported speaker, there will not be much concern about the positioning, but ideally, the speaker will face you.
 The front port is also pretty good at delivering good bass.

-As you might already read at the start that this r1280t is the most popular and best-selling speaker on Amazon.
+As you might already read at the start, this r1280t is the most popular and best-selling speaker on Amazon.
 The speaker’s popularity can be identified with over 16,969 reviews and a 4.7 out of 5.0-star rating.

-If you’re looking to get great value for your money and an aesthetically designed speaker that has a good base response, then these will be a great fit for you.
+If you want great value for your money and an aesthetically designed speaker with a good base response, these will be a great fit for you.
 Edifier r1280t is one of the speakers that can compete with speakers priced around $300.

 In the $100 speaker category Polk Audio T15 is another top-quality high-performance speaker.
 Just like Edifier R1280t, the speaker is equally good, and when it comes from a brand like Polk, what can you expect?
-Before I move on to what makes them the best front-ported bookshelf speaker and discuss features, I want to let you know that it sells you can even get this speaker for $69.99, which makes them very much in the ultra-budget category.
+A Top brand.

 As you can check, the bass response is pretty neutral, not thumpy, which is good.
 However, when mounted on the wall, there is slight resonance at some notes in the cabinet, which can also be minimized using foam circle things.
 The mid-range is also good.
 However, treble is a little spicy/hot for my taste.

 Overall the sound quality is excellent and features great detail and clarity.
-In no way I mean this is the perfect sounding or a perfect speaker on the market, but at $69 or $99, this is a perfect speaker.
+In no way do I mean this is the perfect sounding or a perfect speaker on the market, but at under $100, this is one of the best speakers.

 Long story short, If you’re looking for a high-quality speaker with a front port in your home theatre setup, Polk audio T15 should be on the top of the list.

-Fluance Signature is another Hi-Fi speaker 2-way speaker.
-The signature Hi-Fi 2 falls in the budget category as it is available for around $200.
-These pair of speakers are available in two colors Black Ash and Natural Walnut.
+Fluance Signature is another Hi-Fi 2-way speaker.
+The signature Hi-Fi 2 falls in the budget category, available for around $200.
+These speakers are available in two colors Black Ash and Natural Walnut.